vitessio/website/content/en/docs/14.0/reference/compatibility/mysql-compatibility.md

 ### DDL

 Vitess supports all DDL queries.
-It also offers both [managed, online schema changes](../../../user-guides/schema-changes/managed-online-schema-changes) and non-managed DDL.
+It offers both [managed, online schema changes](../../../user-guides/schema-changes/managed-online-schema-changes) and non-managed DDL.
 It is recommended to use Vitess's managed schema changes, which offer non-blocking, trackable, failure agnostic, revertible, concurrent changes, and more.
 Read more about [making schema changes](../../../user-guides/schema-changes).

 ### Join, Subqueries, Aggregation, Grouping, Having, Ordering, Limit Queries